morenocuratelo/assistente_ai/CACHE_MANAGEMENT_README.md

-# Document Cache Management System
+# 🧹 Document Cache Management System - Archivista AI v2.5.0

-A comprehensive cache management system for resetting and cleaning all document-related caches in the assistente_ai application.
+A comprehensive cache management system for resetting and cleaning all document-related caches in the **Archivista AI v2.5.0** application with **production-ready** features and **enterprise-grade** performance optimization.

 ## Overview